-Although, it usually goes away within a week or two, it may lead to more severe infection such as bronchiolitis, pneumonia.
+Although it usually goes away within a week or two, it may lead to more severe infections such as bronchiolitis, pneumonia.
 These infections require medical attention.

 The common cold and flu

-The common cold is viral infection in infant’s nose and throat.
+The common cold is a viral infection in an infant’s nose and throat.
 It is caused by one of 100 viruses.
-According to Mayo clinic, most babies have up to seven colds within first year of their lives.
-Infants are more susceptible to common colds because of immature immune system and they haven’t been exposed to most of the viruses yet.
+According to Mayo Clinic, most babies have up to seven colds within the first year of their lives.
+Infants are more susceptible to common colds because of their immature immune systems and they haven’t been exposed to most of the viruses yet.

 What are the Signs and Symptoms of Congestion?

 Signs and symptoms vary among congested infants.
-Some behave normal other than stuffy nose, while other shows symptoms.
+Some behave normally other than a stuffy nose, while other shows symptoms.
 It is advisable to keep eye on any symptoms they exhibit, as they can’t communicate.